Who We Are

 Roger Grosse

-Roger Grosse is a renowned expert in AI safety and associate professor in the Department of Computer Science at the University of Toronto.
+Roger Grosse is a renowned expert in AI safety and associate professor in the Department of Computer Science at the University of Toronto, as well as a Canada CIFAR AI Chair and founding member of the Vector Institute.
 His research applies understandings of deep learning to the safety and alignment of AI systems in order to understand and mitigate the risks posed by them and to determine how they can be safely and ethically integrated for the long-term benefit of humanity.
-Grosse is serving a five-year appointment as Schwartz Reisman Chair in Technology and Society until 2029, and is currently a member of technical staff on the alignment team at Anthropic through the summer of 2024.
+Grosse holds a 2024–29 Schwartz Reisman Chair in Technology and Society, an Schmidt Sciences AI2050 Senior Fellow, and is a member of the technical staff on the alignment team at Anthropic, where his work focuses on data training attribution.

 Monique Crichlow